Yo Frankie (album)

 Yo Frankie is an album by the American musician Dion, released in 1989.
 The album marked a popular comeback for Dion, who had spent much of the 1980s recording Christian music.
 Lou Reed, who had inducted Dion into the Rock and Roll Hall of Fame a couple of months prior to the release of Yo Frankie, was one of the many musicians who made guest appearances on the album.

 The album peaked at No. 130 on the Billboard 200.
-The lead single was "King of the New York Streets", which peaked at No. 74 on the UK Singles Chart in May 1989.
+The lead single, "King of the New York Streets", peaked at No. 74 on the UK Singles Chart in May 1989.
+"And the Night Stood Still" reached No. 16 on the Adult Contemporary chart and No. 75 on the Billboard Hot 100.
 "Written on the Subway Wall"/"Little Star" (featuring Paul Simon) peaked at No. 97 in October 1990.

 Production

 The album was produced by Dave Edmunds.
 Dion cowrote many of its songs with the lyricist Bill Tuohy.
 Bryan Adams cowrote and produced "Drive All Night".
 A music video for "And the Night Stood Still" and "Written on the Subway Wall" (with Paul Simon) aired on MTV and VH1.

 In 2021, Dion released a blues version of "I've Got to Get to You" on his album Stomping Ground.